-As an Agency on Aging, our mission is to serve older adults, adults with disabilities, and their caregivers.
+As an Agency on Aging, SMAA’s mission is to serve older adults, adults with disabilities, and their caregivers.
 Since SMAA’s inception under the Older Americans Act in 1965, OAA services are required to serve older adults with the greatest social or economic need.
 The term “greatest social need’’ refers to need caused by non-economic factors, which include: (a) physical and mental disabilities; (b) language barriers; and (c) cultural, social, or geographical isolation, including isolation caused by racial or ethnic status (National Center on Law and Elder Rights).

-As an Agency dedicated to serving older adults and adults with disabilities, we must show up every day with the desire to create real, lasting change; to look at ourselves, challenge our own biases, and speak up in the face of injustice and racism.
-We must name the oppression and racism against Black people that has been damaging our country for hundreds of years.
-In our country, Black people are too often denied basic privileges like dignity and respect.
+We must name the oppression and racism against Black and Brown people that has been damaging our country for hundreds of years.
 At SMAA, we stand in solidarity with Black people and marginalized communities.
 We remain committed to creating a community in which all people are able to live to their fullest potential.

 Megan Walton